 What is hospice care?

-Hospice care aims to improve the quality of life and wellbeing of adults and children with a life-limiting or terminal condition.
+Hospice care can be provided at any stage of a person’s condition, not just at the end of their lives.
+It can include symptom management, and social, practical, emotional and spiritual support.
 It helps people live as fully and as well as they can to the end of their lives, however long that may be.